cynthiachuo/cynthiachuo.github.io/README.md

 You can find me on Twitter [here](https://twitter.com/cynthiachuo).
 My email address is **cynthiachuo@hotmail.com**

 ## Ethics Documentation
-Survey of MPs in the Canadian House of Commons (2024): available in English [here](cynthiachuo.github.io/documents/Ethics Documentation English.pdf) and French [here].
+Survey of MPs in the Canadian House of Commons (2024): available in English [here](cynthiachuo.github.io/documents/Ethics_Documentation_English.pdf). and French [here].